-- 1. There is evidence available that was not considered in the decision. - 2.
-There is evidence of prejudicial treatment in the decision. - 3.
-The appropriate process as outlined was not followed.
+- There is evidence available that was not considered in the decision. - There is evidence of prejudicial treatment in the decision. - The appropriate process as outlined was not followed.

-A decision made by the Academic Standing Committee may be appealed to the Academic Dean in writing within fourteen days of the student being informed of the decision stating the basis on which the appeal is warranted.
+A decision made by the Academic Standing Committee may be appealed to the Academic Dean in writing within thirty days of the student being informed of the decision stating the basis on which the appeal is warranted.
 If the decision is not resolved with the Academic Dean, then the student may proceed with presenting their case to the President.
+The decision of the President is final.